callmeEthan/PrimeFramework_Sponza/README.md

 Voxel scene and signed-distance-field map (SDF) are stored in a 2d surface, and combined to create a 3d sdf+color map.
 Then, as usual, cast ray in all direction and interpolate color result.
 There are many draw back however:
 - The process is quite slow, heavy temporal-filter is applied to hide color flickering.
+- You can increase the number of layer to cover taller scene, but this slow down light process speed significantly.
-- You can force it to render multiple layer to boost light process speed, but it can be costly on performance.
+- You can force it to render multiple layer per frame to boost light process speed, but it can be costly on performance.
 - Due to the nature of voxel, lighting can be inaccurate if the voxel scale is too big, light can also leak through wall.

 This is only suitable for outdoor scene, where lighting doesn't need to be accurate.